katpavan/katpavan.github.io/notes.md

         you're putting this into question 10

     06-finding-bst-trgt-usrs-to-mold-ur-prdct
-        not sure where to put this
+        put this in

-        maybe in reflect
+            <h4>Questions to determine if they're a good customer</h4>

     04-why-fin-usrs will be first part of Interviewing prospective customers